psychemedia/storytelling-notes/sea_stories.md

 He sat down again and played on his dulcimer and sang, and when he had finished his singing the dusk had fallen and the moon shone over the lake.
 He put down his dulcimer and took hold of the ropes of the net, and began to draw it up out of the silver water.
 Easily the ropes came, and the net, dripping and glittering in the moonlight.

-"I was dreaming," said Sadko; " I was asleep when I saw the Tzar of the Sea, and there is nothing in the net at all."
+"I was dreaming," said Sadko; "I was asleep when I saw the Tzar of the Sea, and there is nothing in the net at all."

 And then, just as the last of the net was coming ashore, he saw something in it, square and dark.
 He dragged it out, and found it was a coffer.
 He opened the coffer, and it was full of precious stones green, red, gold gleaming in the light of the moon.
 Diamonds shone there like little bundles of sharp knives.

-"There can be no harm in taking these stones," says Sadko, " whether I dreamed or not."
+"There can be no harm in taking these stones," says Sadko, "whether I dreamed or not."

 He took the coffer on his shoulder, and bent under the weight of it, strong though he was.
 He put it in a safe place.
 All night he sat and watched by the nets, and played and sang, and planned what he would do.